Matching interventions and people

 Where appropriate, an assessment may be carried out over the phone or online.
 In adopting such approaches, local authorities should consider whether the proposed means of carrying out the assessment poses any challenges or risks for certain groups, particularly when assuring itself that it has fulfilled its duties around safeguarding, independent advocacy, and assessing mental capacity.

-10.50 The level of involvement should be agreed with the individual … there may be instances where remote involvement is just as effective, such as over the telephone, through video conferencing, or other means.
+The level of involvement should be agreed with the individual.
+There may be instances where remote involvement is just as effective, such as over the telephone, through video conferencing, or other means.

-13.16 Local authorities should have regard to ensuring the planned review is proportionate to the circumstances, the value of the personal budget and any risks identified. … there should be a range of review options available, which may include self-review, peer-led review, reviews conducted remotely, or face to face reviews with a social worker or other relevant professional.
+Local authorities should have regard to ensuring the planned review is proportionate to the circumstances, the value of the personal budget and any risks identified.
+There should be a range of review options available, which may include self-review, peer-led review, reviews conducted remotely, or face-to-face reviews with a social worker or other relevant professional.

-- Do others have to join or would it be beneficial if others join all or part of the intervention?
+Do others need to join, or would it be beneficial if others join all or part of the intervention?

 - If so, what are the possibilities or abilities for those to join using the different ways?

-- Does the intervention have or can be split in different parts and carried out using different ways?
-What does it entail?
+- can it be split in different parts and carried out using different methods for each interaction?

 Once you have defined the above, you would be able to ascertain the pros and cons of each of the options.